joshpadilla/LB-HA-Demo/README.md

 ![LB-HA](/images/LB-HA.png)

-To run this demo, you will need to have the Terraform installed.
+To run this demo, you will need to have Terraform installed.
 The following commands will deploy the full cluster:

 ```bash
 terraform init